simplyandyg/formykids/blog/sleep-diet-exercise.md

 #### What is uninterrupted sleep?

 Uninterrupted sleep is sleeping without waking for an extended period of time.
 Everyone wakes up during a night of sleep.
 Whether it is to use the bathroom, adjust the blankets, or roll over.
-All of us wake up.
 It is perfectly normal.
 It becomes an issue when you are unable to fall back to sleep in less than a few minutes.
 Or when you find yourself waking up more than a few times a night.
 This also ties in with sleep efficiency, which is the ratio of time sleep vs time spent laying in bed trying to sleep.
 You want to be at 85% or higher.

 Of course, there will be times when it is not possible to avoid interruptions.
 But try to keep those times to a minimum and make uninterrupted, consistent sleep your norm.